Domains and Skills

 Tasks are tagged with a

 SkillId that specifies a skill from the global skill hierarchy.
-When a member of a colony earns native tokens for completing a task, they earn reputation in the skill, as well as all parent skills.
+When a member of a colony earns internal tokens for completing a task, they earn reputation in the skill, as well as all parent skills.
 They do not earn any reputation in child skills.

 Even though the global set of Skills is shared by all colonies, reputation earned in a particular skill only affects an individual's influence over the colony in which the reputation was earned.